 What are My Options?

 Handling premarital agreements during divorce can be very complex.
 When filing for divorce, the party who stands to benefit from the prenuptial agreement will ask the Court to ratify the agreement.
 The other party therefore, will often challenge the agreement and file a Complaint asking the Court for declaratory relief.
 If you have a premarital agreement, this absolutely needs to be addressed early in the divorce process- no matter what side you are on.
-The attorneys of In Law We Trust, P.A., who specialize in representing men, have vast experience dealing with complicated divorce issues just like these.
+The attorneys of In Law We Trust Divorce and Family Lawyers, who specialize in representing men, have vast experience dealing with complicated divorce issues just like these.
 Contact us right away to discuss your case and the validity of your premarital agreement.